emersoncortazar/emersoncortazar/README.md

 Hello, my name is Emerson Cortazar.
-I am a Computer Science major at Duke University.
+I am a ECE major at Duke University.

 <!---
 emf-czar/emf-czar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.